WindyBanana/launcify/.ai/AI_RUNS_COMMANDS.md

 **User:** "Deploy to Vercel"

 **Your workflow:**
-1. YOU run `npm install vercel` if needed
+1. YOU run `pnpm install vercel` if needed
 2. YOU run `npx vercel login` and guide them through auth
 3. YOU run `npx vercel deploy`
 4. YOU provide the deployment URL